*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 How to store life jackets and buoyancy aids

-Life jackets and buoyancy aids, although lighter than wetsuits, are big and bulky so quite awkward to store.
-They should be rinsed with cold water and washed occasionally, like wetsuits.
-They too will need hanging up to dry and are best stored hanging rather than been stuffed in a box.
+Life jackets and buoyancy aids, that are used for recreational water sports, are big and bulky so quite awkward to store.
+They should be rinsed with cold water and washed after use.
+They will need hanging up to dry and are best stored hanging rather than been stuffed in a box which will allow mildew to form.

 Where to store a lot of water sports gear at home